-Further, our articles of incorporation are intended to limit stock ownership of RGA stock (other than any RGA common stock acquired through the split-off by MetLife or other exempted transactions) to less than 5% of the value of the aggregate outstanding shares of RGA stock during the restriction period.
-In connection with the split-off by MetLife, we have also adopted a Section 382 shareholder rights plan designed to deter shareholders from becoming a "5-percent shareholder" (as defined by Section 382 of the Internal Revenue Code and the related Treasury regulations) without the approval of our board of directors.
+Furthermore, our articles of incorporation are intended to limit stock ownership of RGA stock (other than shares acquired through the divestiture by MetLife or other exempted transactions) to less than 5% of the value of the aggregate outstanding shares of RGA stock during the restriction period.
+We have also adopted a Section 382 shareholder rights plan designed to deter shareholders from becoming a "5-percent shareholder" (as defined by Section 382 of the Internal Revenue Code and the related Treasury regulations) without the approval of our board of directors.
+See "Description of Capital Stock of RGA - Acquisition Restrictions" and "- Section 382 Shareholder Rights Plan" for more information about the acquisition restrictions in our articles of incorporation and our Section 382 shareholder rights plan.

 See "Description of Capital Stock of RGA" for a summary of these provisions, which may have unintended anti-takeover effects.
-These provisions of our articles of incorporation and bylaws and Missouri law may delay or prevent a change in control of RGA, which could adversely affect the price of Class A common stock or Class B common stock.
+These provisions of our articles of incorporation and bylaws and Missouri law may delay or prevent a change in control of RGA, which could adversely affect the price of our common stock.

-Future stock sales, including sales by any selling shareholders, may affect the stock price of Class A common stock.
+Future stock sales, including sales by any selling shareholders, may affect the stock price of our common stock.

-MetLife has retained an approximate 5% interest in RGA through the retention of 3,000,000 shares of Class A common stock.
-MetLife has agreed, subject to an exception, that during the period commencing on June 1, 2008 and ending on the 60th day following the completion of the split-off on September 12, 2008 (such period is referred to as the "lock-up period") it will not sell, transfer or otherwise dispose of such shares.
-MetLife has further agreed that, following the expiration of the lock-up period, it will sell, exchange or otherwise dispose of the recently acquired stock within 60 months from such completion date.
-Any disposition by MetLife of its remaining shares of Class A common stock could result in a substantial amount of RGA equity securities entering the market, which may adversely affect the price of such Class A common stock.
+MetLife has retained an approximate 4.1% interest in RGA through the retention of 3,000,000 shares of common stock.
+MetLife has agreed that it will sell, exchange or otherwise dispose of the recently acquired stock within 60 months from the completion of the split-off, which occurred September 12, 2008.
+Any disposition by MetLife of its remaining shares of common stock could result in a substantial amount of RGA equity securities entering the market, which may adversely affect the price of such common stock.

-The market price for our Class A common stock may fluctuate significantly.
+The market price for our common stock may fluctuate significantly.

-The market price for our old common stock had fluctuated, ranging between \$40.98 and \$59.37 per share for the 52 weeks ended September 12, 2008 and for our Class A common stock, ranging between \$44.79 and \$58.00 from September 15 through September 23, 2008.
-The overall market and the price of our Class A common stock or common stock may continue to fluctuate as a result of many factors in addition to those discussed in the preceding risk factors.
+The market price for our old common stock had fluctuated, ranging between \$40.98 and \$59.37 per share for the 52 weeks ended September 12, 2008; for our old Class A common stock, ranging between \$26.15 and \$64.10 from September 15 through November 25, 2008; for our old Class B common stock, ranging between \$25.55 and \$51.10 from September 15 through November 25, 2008; and for our new common stock, ranging between \$33.40 and \$44.90 from November 26 through December 8, 2008.
+The overall market and the price of our common stock may continue to fluctuate as a result of many factors in addition to those discussed in the preceding risk factors.
 These factors, some or all of which are beyond our control, include:

-- · actual or anticipated fluctuations in our operating results; - · changes in expectations as to our future financial performance or changes in financial estimates of securities analysts; - success of our operating and growth strategies; - · investor anticipation of strategic and technological threats, whether or not warranted by actual events; - operating and stock price performance of other comparable companies; and - realization of any of the risks described in these risk factors or those set forth in our most recent Annual Report on Form 10-K or subsequent Quarterly Reports on Form 10-Q.
+- · actual or anticipated fluctuations in our operating results; - changes in expectations as to our future financial performance or changes in financial estimates of securities analysts; - · success of our operating and growth strategies; - investor anticipation of strategic and technological threats, whether or not warranted by actual events; - operating and stock price performance of other comparable companies; and - realization of any of the risks described in these risk factors or those set forth in our most recent Annual Report on Form 10-K or subsequent Quarterly Reports on Form 10-Q or Current Reports on Form 8-K.

 In addition, the stock market has historically experienced volatility that often has been unrelated or disproportionate to the operating performance of particular companies.
-These broad market and industry fluctuations may adversely affect the trading price of Class A common stock or common stock, regardless of our actual operating performance.
+These broad market and industry fluctuations may adversely affect the trading price of our common stock, regardless of our actual operating performance.